 Solo diving is not allowed.

 Night diving in the house reef is possible daily.
-About twice a week, depending on demand, night dives from boats are offered (typically before dinner).
+About every day a week on the house reef, depending on demand, on special days, night dives from boat are offered at Pescador Island or the Airplane Shipwreck once or twice a week (typically before dinner).

 7. Reef protection